 Chair: Randy Kerns

 The Beautification Committee endeavors to raise the awareness of issues and concerns within our neighborhood that directly impact the beauty of Lakemoor Hills.
 This is done through projects such as the Neighborhood Cleanup Day and support of neighborhood Dogwood Arts Festival trails.
-The group also identifies outstanding decorations during the Christmas holidays and outstanding landscapes during the Spring.
+The group also identifies outstanding decorations during the Christmas holidays and outstanding landscapes during the Spring and organizes the decorating of the neighborhood Christmas Tree event.

 Neighborhood Cleanup Day(s) was a success.
 Over 45 people participated this year attacking the trash, clearing the shoreline, polishing the signs, mulching the beds at Circle Lake, Bluff Point and Lakecrest.
 We gathered over 25 bags of trash and lots of stuff that wouldn’t fit in the bags.
 The sign team polished signs all over the neighborhood.
 Some people couldn’t make the main event on March 25 so they pickup up trash and mulched earlier in the week.
 The Beautification Committee sends a big THANK YOU to Ijams Nature Center that supplied us with gloves, pickers and trash bags and to all our wonderful neighbors that worked together to help get Lakemoor Hills ready for the Dogwood Arts Festival.